amillerb/fta-liftandshift-dcmigration/doc/devops-iac-migration.md

 > Note: Guidance for utilizing 3rd Party Orchestration Engines (Optional) can be found [here](https://github.com/Azure/fta-live-iac#other-orchestrators)

 ### 2.1\.
-Based on the migration wave, fill in variables needed for the CI/CD pipeline, using the [variables.yml](../pipelines/rehost/variables.yml) file as a template.
+Based on the migration wave, manually fill in variables needed for the CI/CD pipeline, using the [variables.yml](../pipelines/rehost/variables.yml) file as a template.

 ### 2.2\.
 Create a [migration-pipeline.yml](../pipelines/rehost/migration-pipeline.yml) for resource execution using the templates as a starter pipeline.